tpatterson1996/lcc-metadata-manual/product-entry-guidance/lineage/process-step.md

 * **Step ID: **\(Auto filled depending on the number of Process Steps added\).
 * **Description**: Add a description of the process step.

-_The follow fields are available but optional:_
+_The following fields are available but optional:_

 * **Step Sources**: Information about the source data used in the process step.
 * **Step Products**: Information about an intermediate data set.